 There are podcasts of repurposed radio.
-Yet, it doesn’t need to be the case as podcasts can cover any topic you can think of.
-You can also choose among different formats, lengths, and frequency.
+Yet, it doesn’t need to be the case, as podcasts can cover any topic you can think of.
+You can also choose among different formats, lengths, and frequencies.
 Though, most of them tend to be weekly.

 Anyone can create a podcast, from individuals to companies, radio and TV networks, storytellers, comedians, and more.
 Podcasts tend to be run by one or two presenters who talk about a specific subject.
 It is common they have guests to interview too.

 Many brands turn their attention to this channel for their ads since it’s free, and it doesn’t have almost any regulations, but for copyright.
 Podcasts allow you to target your audience wherever they are, no matter if they’re doing something else.

 A webinar is an online meeting, conference, presentation, or video workshop in real-time.
 It tends to be recorded by the host and sent afterward to the event participants.

 You can organize a webinar to share knowledge, present a new product, get high-quality leads, increase your email list, and more.
 You must know your webinar’s goals beforehand.
 You must promote the event in advance too.

 Not surprisingly, you need to plan what you are going to say and check that all the software and materials you want to use work properly.
 Webinars are characterized by allowing participants to use a live chat to communicate with the host and other attendees.